What Is a Drainage Investigation?

 For those who might not be familiar with the term, Water ingress simply refers to the act or means of water entry or infiltration through a surface that is porous.
 A drainage investigation would come in handy when it comes to checking for any sign of water infiltration into sensitive areas.
 It is also useful when correcting the effect of water infiltration.

-Subsidence refers to a shift in the position of a surface relative to datum such as a seal level.
+Subsidence refers to a shift in the position of a surface relative to a datum such as a sea level.
 This shift mostly occurs downwards and may lead to a lot of damage and instability.
 Subsidence has been responsible for great damage such as the collapse of huge structures, as well as the disruption of major flow systems.
-A drainage investigation is appropriate here in order to diagnose the problem and seek corrective direction and cause of action.
-Now that we have looked at some of the reasons why one should carry out a drainage investigation, it is important to look at some of the best techniques that can be put to use when carrying out drainage investigations.

 Drainage Investigation Techniques